QuantiusBenignus/BlahST/README.md

 ```
 pkill -SIGINT aplay
 ```
 to which one can, of course, assign a hotkey for easy access.
+Alternativelly, this can be done with a mouse click, using one of the functions of the [Voluble](https://github.com/QuantiusBenignus/voluble) GNOME shell extension.

 ##### Temporary directory and files
 Speech-to-text transcription is memory- and CPU-intensive task and fast storage for read and write access can only help.
 That is why **wsi** stores temporary and resource files in memory, for speed and to reduce SSD/HDD "grinding": `TEMPD='/dev/shm'`.